What’s in the box? Even when Brad Pit isn’t screaming that at Morgan Freeman, it’s a valid question.

 If you don’t have a specific reason, then make do with setting up a perch for yourself outside the hive and observe them.
 Symptoms of disease are sometimes visible just by observing the bees around the hive.

 The only thing that cannot be inferred by observation is the presence of pests in the hive.

-For that, inspection is necessary but the frequency will be determined by the biology of the pest.
+For that, inspection is necessary, but the frequency will be determined by the biology of the pest.

 You need to understand the conditions that allow the pest to thrive inside the hive.
-When are these conditions most conducive in the hive?
+When are these conditions most conducive to the hive?
 Answering these questions will aid in the next part of this lesson.

 The Do’s and Don’ts of Beehive Inspections

 When making up an inspection schedule, it’s important to take into consideration the following do’s and don’ts.
 Let’s begin with the don’ts.

 DON’T Perform a Hive Inspection During a Nectar Dearth